fan2goa1/fan2goa1/README.md

 ## 👋 Hi there
-  This is fan2goa1 from BIT(Beijing Institute of Technology).
-I'm currently a senior student majoring in Computer Science, and planning to study abroad in the future.
+  This is fan2goa1 from Beijing.
+I'm currently a senior undergraduate.

 ## 🔭 I'm currently working on

 - An Algorithm internship in Meituan.